-- The big edge is that Venmo has no signup fees, and it costs nothing to send or receive money using the balance in either your Venmo account or a linked bank account; this includes a debit card; however, there is a bit of fine print stating that Venmo does charge a 3% fee for sending money using your linked credit card.
+- The significant edge is that Venmo has no signup fees, and it costs nothing to send or receive money using the balance in either your Venmo account or a linked bank account; this includes a debit card; however, there is a bit of fine print stating that Venmo does charge a 3% fee for sending money using your linked credit card.
 More info here.

-- Venmo allows for direct deposits to your Venmo account, giving you access to the funds up to 48 hours sooner than some banks would allow.
+- Venmo allows direct deposits to your Venmo account, giving you access to the funds up to 48 hours sooner than some banks would allow.

 - Venmo offers a debit card service to use your funds to pay where regular Venmo payments are not accepted.